Journalist and activist who survived assassination now in the US

 www.nordis.net

-BAGUIO CITY — After almost three months after the attempt on his life, American journalist and human rights activist Brandon Lee safely landed on United States soil on the early morning of October 26, San Francisco time (the Philippines is 15 hours ahead).
+BAGUIO CITY — Almost three months after the attempt on his life, American journalist and human rights activist Brandon Lee safely landed on United States soil on the early morning of October 26, San Francisco time (the Philippines is 15 hours ahead).

 His mother, Louise, accompanied him in the 20-hour flight on board an air ambulance.
 Friends and family welcomed the Sunset District native at the airport.
 The same group followed them at the hospital to express their support.